-Ticket Type #
+Ticket Types #

-- Important: The ticket type cannot be changed after the ticket is created, so select carefully.
+Important: The ticket type cannot be changed after the ticket is created, so select carefully.

 Ticket Name #